 Another thing to consider with twins is the “adjusted age,” because this is another factor that can affect the start of sleep coaching.
 For example, if your twins are 16 weeks old and were born at 38 weeks (full term for twins), they’re actually 2 weeks younger (developmentally they are 14 weeks old).
 This may mean that your twins may not be ready for sleep coaching as soon as single babies.

 If your twins were born earlier, you may have to subtract even more time, and that’s okay.
 You want to sleep coach your twins when they are ready developmentally so that you have a successful and positive experience.
 Always be sure to get the green light from your pediatrician before starting any sleep coaching.

 You’re the expert on your twins, so you have probably figured out which twin is going to struggle more and be the lighter sleeper.
 Likewise, you probably know which twin is going to sleep like a rock.
-It certainly won’t come as a surprise that with these two different personalities, sleep coaching is bound to take longer with two.
+It certainly won’t come as a surprise that with these two different personalities, sleep training twins is bound to take longer.

 I always recommend that you sleep coach for bedtime and overnights first.
 You might have to be more patient and find strength you didn’t know you had, because you will be attending to not one, but two children’s needs at the same time.
 The reality is that although a good night’s sleep is coming, it is safe to assume that your twins will be waking each other up during the night.
 And it’s not just twins.
 Often two children of different ages who share a room will wake each other as they get used to sharing a room.

 A good rule of thumb is to attend to the first child who wakes, and if he wakes the other go and attend to the other child.
 Sometimes parents will sit in between the beds during the first week of coaching, and that’s ok.
 It will get better, I promise.